hplp/2025-fpga-design-projects-fpgaall/README.md

 Duration: 1 week

-# 4. Hardware Design for FPGA (Week 2 - Week 3)
+4. Hardware Design for FPGA (Week 2 - Week 3)

-# Objective: Design and implement the CNN hardware accelerator for FPGA.
+    Objective: Design and implement the CNN hardware accelerator for FPGA.

-# Tasks:
+      Tasks:

       .
 Break down the CNN layers into hardware components.
       .
 Design hardware modules for each layer .
       .
 Implement memory management to efficiently store and load image data and intermediate results.
       .
 Optimize the design for parallel processing on FPGA.

 Duration: 1 week

-# 5. Integration and Testing on FPGA (Week 3 - Week 4)
+5. Integration and Testing on FPGA (Week 3 - Week 4)

-# Objective: Integrate the CNN hardware accelerator on FPGA and test functionality.
+ Objective: Integrate the CNN hardware accelerator on FPGA and test functionality.

-# Tasks:
+   Tasks:

   .
 Integrate the CNN hardware accelerator with the FPGA platform .
 Load the pre-trained model onto the FPGA.
   .
 Run test images through the accelerator and validate that the FPGA correctly performs the classification task.
   .
 Debug and resolve any issues in data flow or performance bottlenecks.

 Duration: 1 week

-# 6. Optimization and Performance Evaluation (Week 4 - Week 6)
+6. Optimization and Performance Evaluation (Week 4 - Week 6)

-# Objective: Optimize the FPGA implementation for better performance and evaluate the results.
+Objective: Optimize the FPGA implementation for better performance and evaluate the results.

-# Tasks:
+ Tasks:

-Implement hardware optimizations
+  .Implement hardware optimizations
   .
 Measure the performance of the accelerator
   .
 Compare the FPGA results
   .
 Analyze accuracy and inference time on FPGA.
   .
 Tune hyperparameters or hardware design for further improvements if needed.

-# Duration: 1 week
+Duration: 1 week

-# 7. Documentation and Final Report (Week 6)
+7. Documentation and Final Report (Week 6)

-# Objective: Complete the project documentation and prepare the final report.
+Objective: Complete the project documentation and prepare the final report.

-# Tasks:
+Tasks:

   .
 Document the design process, including hardware design, model training, and implementation.
   .
 Include diagrams, flowcharts, and explanations for each step.
   .
 Write the final project report and presentation.
   .
 Prepare a demonstration for the final presentation.

 Duration: 1 week

-## Description of the different systems
+# Description of the different systems

 We propose a system combining image analysis, an edge detector, and a 3-layer Convolution Neural Network as shown in the figure1.
 In the image analysis part, the system reads the gray image, preprocesses it, detects edges, finally  normalizes it to a fixed size, and stores it as a binary image